 Generally, the testing activity should aim at validating the normal working behaviour of the client/server interactions, as well as testing the error conditions whenever it is possible to set up the appropriate scenarios.

-At the point in time the the SOAP Network API for Roaming Provisioning 1.0 work item was approved, there were no plans for validating any potential implementations of SOAP Network API for Roaming Provisioning 1.0 by OMA IOP process.
+At the point in time the SOAP Network API for Roaming Provisioning 1.0 work item was approved, there were no plans for validating any potential implementations of SOAP Network API for Roaming Provisioning 1.0 by OMA IOP process.
 Therefore the remainder of this document does not include any test requirements.

 Test Requirements